cujomalainey/ant-arduino/README.md

 ## Hardware

+### Internal Radio usage

+If you are a more advanced tinkerer you can attempt to buy an ANT ready micro controller (such as the [adafruit nrf52 express](https://www.adafruit.com/product/4062)) you can load the board with the ANT softdevice and still use this library.
+Note: this does carry an element of risk.
+If you load a bad bootloader and brick your board and don't have a [programmer](https://www.adafruit.com/product/3571) handy then you will not be able to recover it till you get a programmer.
+[Orrmany](https://github.com/orrmany) carries two repos that are example templates for the adafruit nrf52 express ([bootloader](https://github.com/orrmany/Adafruit_nRF52_Bootloader/tree/s340-for-nrf52840-Feather) and [BSP](https://github.com/orrmany/Adafruit_nRF52_Arduino/tree/adding-S340-to-nrf52840-Feather).)
+You still need to added the headers and softdevice file yourself locally as Dynastream does not allow redistribution of the ANT softdevice.

+### External Radio usage

 For development and general tinkering I highly recommend using an Arduino that has 2 serial ports, such as the Arduino Leonardo.
 The reason is the ANT Radio requires serial port access and it is useful to have another serial port available for debugging via the Arduino serial console.
 Also it is easier to use a 3.3V arduino than to use a level shifter

 * Teensy 3.2